alfonsoruiz/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React tries to solve the problems created by data/state intensive modern web applications through concepts like the Virtual   DOM and the ability to create encapsulated re-usable components to build applications.
+The use of these concepts also helps   with alot of the issues that come with applications as they get larger/scale.

 - [ ] What does it mean to _think_ in react?

+  To think in react is to think in terms of components and composability.
+Components should follow the principle of single      responsibility meaning they ideally one thing.
+And those components should then be composed/arranged in a way that froms a logical parent, child, sibling etc. relationships for data to be passed through an application.

 - [ ] Describe state.

+  State is an object within a class component that represents the data that an appliction requires/needs to keep track of.
+Set    state is immutable but should only be changed by the use of the set State function provided by the react api.
+Whenever set    state function is called and changes the state of an application it passes any relevant changes back through the      applictions components as props and re-rends the ui.

 - [ ] Describe props.

+In react props are used to pass relevant data in a dynamic way from one component to another in an application.
+Props are also immutable so components can only read the data on the props object passed into them but not modify it.

 ## Project Set Up